-Recently there has been more and more written about this question.
-There are book series and even at some universities centres for the study of existential risks.
-Goethe already remarked that ‘everything that comes into being is worth its perishing’.
-Of course we will not continue to exist as we do today.
-Much more important is hence the question of where we are going and what will become of us?
+In recent times, there has been an increasing focus on this question.
+Book series and academic centers dedicated to the study of existential risks have emerged.
+Even Johann Wolfgang von Goethe remarked that “everything that comes into being is worth its perishing.”
+Of course, our existence will not continue as it is today.
+What matters more is the question of where we are headed and what will become of us.

-According to Epicurus, this also includes the fact of accepting that gods do not care about the humans and that there is no eternal soul.
-Moreover, Epicurus said that material possessions and social power did not make people happy.
-Happiness is not an achieved social ascent, but inner peace.
-This is achieved by renouncing desires, withdrawing from public life and cultivating friendships.
-Free from fear and pain.
+According to Epicurus, this also meant accepting that gods did not concern themselves with human affairs and that there was no eternal soul.
+Moreover, he argued that material possessions and social power did not bring true happiness.
+Instead, happiness was found in inner peace achieved through renouncing desires, disengaging from public life, and cultivating meaningful friendships.
+It was about being free from fear and pain.

-As Loevinger hinted, more and more people today share this view of Epicure, even if they are not always aware of it.
-Many people talk about Buddhism, but if you do not believe in nirvana and transmigration, then you follow Epicurus and not Buddha.
-And this difference is essential.
-With Buddha you have to lead a good life, committed to society, so that the soul can progress on the way to nirvana.
-You do not have to do anything like that in Epicurus’ opinion.
-One lives, one dies and nirvana is reached.
+As Loevinger suggested, more and more people today share Epicurus’ perspective, even if they may not always be consciously aware of it.
+Many people discuss Buddhism, but if they do not believe in nirvana and transmigration, then they are following Epicurus, not Buddha.
+And this distinction is significant.
+With Buddha, one must lead a virtuous life and contribute to society for the soul to progress towards nirvana.
+In Epicurus’ view, no such requirements exist.
+Life is lived, death arrives, and nirvana is attained.

 Fact is one thing: Epicurus’ philosophy has existed for 2,300 years … but it has not prevailed.
 While Pliny still worshipped him, Cicero already condemned him, the allegedly selfish newt.
 Dante even took him to hell in his ‘Divine Comedy’.
 The Epicureans died out.